nightwatchjs/nightwatch-docs/guide/writing-tests/test-syntax-bdd.md

 ---
-title: Writing tests
-description: Use the popular BDD interface to write tests in Nightwatch.
+title: BDD test syntax
+description: Reference to complete BDD syantx.
 ---

-<div class="page-header"><h1>Writing tests using the BDD interface</h1></div>
+<div class="page-header"><h2>BDD test syntax</h2></div>

 ### Overview
-The popular BDD ([Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development)) interface for writing tests is available by default in Nightwatch, without additional configuration.
-It is also possible to run tests written using BDD `describe()` and `exports` interfaces together.
+Starting with Nightwatch version **1.3**, you can use the popular BDD interfaces for writing tests.
+You don't need additional configuration to use BDD interfaces.
+These are now supported out of the box.

+You can also run tests written in BDD describe and Exports interfaces together.
+Prior to this version, you had to use the Mocha test runner for enabling this functionality, which is now possible without additional plugins or libraries.

 The BDD interface in Nightwatch provides the following functions:
 - `describe()` / `context()`